 All wealth is the product of labor.
 Locke

-However, to be honest Locke also explained inequality with relation to this theory of money and the problems money cause.
+However, to be honest, Locke also explained the inequality in relation to this theory of money and the problems money cause.

 John Locke was not free trade

 Although Locke’s theories were close to classical liberalism when it came to the individual he did not support free trade and was more of a mercantilist.
 Locke was a brilliant thinker but was not Adam Smith.
 Locke was more a theory of value and a natural law thinker.

 Free Trade was a part of Dudley North and Mandeville’s political economy who extended Locke’s thinking that society is an abstraction and that individual appetites and interests were the basis of economics.
 Therefore North concluded that trade, interest rates, money should not be set or restricted by the government.